-SEER Stat Fact Sheets: Ovary Cancer
+SEER Stat Fact Sheets: Ovarian Cancer

 Lifetime risk estimates are not available with the current statistics release, but will be added later when population data for older age groups are available.

 Number of New Cases and Deaths per 100,000: The number of new cases of ovarian cancer was 11.9 per 100,000 women per year.
 The number of deaths was 7.5 per 100,000 women per year.
 These rates are age-adjusted and based on 2009-2013 cases and deaths.

 Lifetime Risk of Developing Cancer: Approximately 1.3 percent of women will be diagnosed with ovarian cancer at some point during their lifetime, based on 2010-2012 data.

 Prevalence of This Cancer: In 2013, there were an estimated 195,767 women living with ovarian cancer in the United States.